 You may send your check, payable to WPI, to:

 Office of Annual Giving

 On January 25, 2011 representatives from Worcester foundations and agencies gathered at Higgins House to celebrate the first 10 years of the Worcester Community Project Center and the transformational impact it has had on the city.

 The Worcester Community Project Center was established in 2000 thanks to $1.85 million in generous support from these Worcester foundations: Stoddard Charitable Trust, Fletcher Foundation, Ruth H. and Warren A. Ellsworth Foundation, Mildred H. McEvoy Foundation, Hoche-Scofield Foundation, and the Fairlawn Foundation.
-As part of WPI’s distinctive Global Perspective Program and network of project centers around the world, the Worcester center integrates undergraduate engineering and science education, community service, and solving real-world problems in the city.
+As part of WPI’s distinctive Global Projects Program and network of project centers around the world, the Worcester center integrates undergraduate engineering and science education, community service, and solving real-world problems in the city.
 This project experience, known as the Interactive Qualifying Project (IQP), is central to WPI’s unique educational approach.
 The IQP challenges every student to address a problem that lies at the intersection of science or technology with social issues and human needs.